-Gaming laptops may seem like the obvious choice for gamers, but there so many factors to keep in mind.
+Gaming laptops for kids may seem like the obvious purchase for gamers, but there so many factors to keep in mind when shopping for gaming laptops.
 Yes, console versus computer is one of video gaming‘s oldest conflicts.
 At this point, anyone who’s serious about gaming has a preference.
 Console aficionados have a relatively simple choice between the latest and greatest from Microsoft, Sony, and Nintendo.
 Game selection, backward compatibility, and bells and whistles like VR and portability are the main concerns for them.
 Choosing a great gaming computer is daunting even after you’ve decided you want the portability of a laptop.

 Your ideal setup depends on your and/or your kid’s gaming habits, so we chose a wide variety of laptops for a wide variety of gamers.
 They all carry dedicated graphics cards and high-performance displays designed for gaming.
 Where they vary is in their specific capabilities, how portable they are, and, of course, how much they cost.
 So while you can’t expect the same performance from a $3000 Gigabyte Aero 2070 and a $775 Dell Inspiron 15, you can expect both of them to perform well for the money.
 Here they are, along with the rest of our favorite gaming laptops.
 See you in the Howling Abyss.